syncfusion-content/javascript-docs/readme.md

 * Separate words in file names should be hyphenated
 * File names of the documents should have one or two-word names that describe the material covered in the document.
 * The full title of the document should be in the file name.
 * Phrase title and description in a way that users can determine what questions the text will answer, and material that will be addressed, without reading the content.
-This eases the time spent looking for answers, and improvises search/scanning, and possibly “SEO.”
+This eases the time spent looking for answers, and improvises search/scanning, and possibly **SEO**.
 * Provide titles and headers in the form of “Using foo” over “How to Foo.”

 For example, at the top section of each MD file,